cap-js/print/README.md

 - Adds an action `print` to the annotated entity with the following parameters:
   - `Queue`: Name of the print queue to use
   - `Copies`: Number of copies to print
   - `File`: Only added if the entity has multiple `LargeBinary` attributes.
-Allows selecting whicn file should be printed.
-Make sure the `LargeBinary` properties are annotated with `@Common.Label`
+Allows selecting which file should be printed.
+Ensure that the `LargeBinary` properties are annotated with `@Common.Label`
 - This action is added to the UI and a handler is generated to process the print request.
 - An entity `PrintServiceQueues` is added to the service to provide available print queues in a value help.
 - An entity `PrintServiceFiles` is added to the service to provide available files in a value help (only if multiple `LargeBinary` attributes exist).

-## Manual usage
+## Manual Usage

-You can also use the print service to print documents manually, i.e. without the `@PDF.Printable` annotations and generated actions and handlers.
+You can also use the print service to print documents manually, i.e., without the `@PDF.Printable` annotations and generated actions and handlers.

+Use cases for a manual approach could be:
+- You want to print documents that are not part of your CDS model, i.e., files generated at runtime
+- Your model does not meet the requirements for the automatic approach
+- You want to print another file type than PDF

 For this, you can use the `cds.connect.to`-API of CAP to connect to the print service and invoke the `print` action manually.

 ```javascript
 const printService = cds.connect.to("PrintService");